Whatsapp Icon

 Activities for Skin Cancer Patients

-Skin cancer diagnosis doesn't mean you have to completely alter your lifestyle.
+A skin cancer diagnosis doesn't mean you have to completely alter your lifestyle.
 It's still important to stay active and enjoy life while protecting your skin.
 Here, we share some skin-friendly activities that are suitable for skin cancer patients.

 Indoor Exercises

-Engaging in indoor exercises such as yoga, Pilates, or light weight training is excellent for maintaining physical health without exposing your skin to harmful UV rays.
+Engaging in indoor exercises such as yoga, Pilates, or lightweight training is excellent for maintaining physical health without exposing your skin to harmful UV rays.
 These activities help boost your strength, flexibility, and overall well-being.

 Swimming

 Swimming in an indoor pool is a great way to stay fit and cool, especially during hot days.
-Its a low-impact exercise that's easy on the joints and helps improve cardiovascular health.
+It's a low-impact exercise that's easy on the joints and helps improve cardiovascular health.

 Walking or Jogging During Safe Hours

 For those who prefer outdoor activities, walking or jogging during early mornings or late afternoons when the sun is less intense can be beneficial.
-Make sure to apply a broad-spectrum sunscreen with SPF 30 or higher, wear protective clothing, and use a wide-brimmed hat and sunglasses.
+Make sure to apply broad-spectrum sunscreen with SPF 30 or higher, wear protective clothing, and use a wide-brimmed hat and sunglasses.

 Arts and Crafts